sasjs/fileuploader/README.md

 You can now open it at `YOURSERVER/SASJobExecution?_program=/Public/app/fileuploader/clickme`.

+## Alternatives
+It is also possible to upload files using SAS Studio, into your home directory (you can set symlinks to other locations).

+If your use case is simply about loading data into SAS, you might want to consider https://datacontroller.io (lets you load excel and CSV files into any SAS table or database with full audit trail - it's also free for up to 5 users).

 ## Building from Source

 To deploy this app, first install the SASjs CLI - full instructions [here](https://cli.sasjs.io/installation/).